Rule XI. Disciplinary Proceedings

 (2) In further support of a petition for negotiated disposition, the attorney shall submit an affidavit which includes averments that:

-(i) The disposition is freely and voluntarily entered into, the attorney is not being subjected to coercion or duress and is fully aware of the implications of the disposition, and Bar Counsel has made no promises to the attorney other than what is contained in the petition for negotiated disposition;
+(i) The disposition is freely and voluntarily entered into, the attorney is not being subjected to coercion or duress and is fully aware of the implications of the disposition, and Disciplinary Counsel has made no promises to the attorney other than what is contained in the petition for negotiated disposition;

 (ii) The attorney is aware that there is currently pending an investigation into, or a proceeding involving, allegations of misconduct;